 Non-voting member; Economic Services Division

 Miranda Gray is the Deputy Commissioner for Vermont, Agency of Human Services, Department for Children and Families, Economic Services.
 Previously, she held the Deputy Commissioner role in the Child Development Division.
-Miranda has a bachelor’s degree in psychology, has graduated from the Snelling Center for Government’s Vermont Leadership Institute, and has presented at several national conferences/webinars on the whole-family approach and success through coordinated mental health and substance use services.
+Miranda has a bachelor’s degree in psychology and graduated from the Snelling Center for Government’s Vermont Leadership Institute.